onera/Cassiopee/Converter/doc/source/Converter.rst

 ---------------------------------------------------------------------------

-.. py:function:: Converter.PyTree.extractBCOfName(a, bndName, reorder=True)
+.. py:function:: Converter.PyTree.extractBCOfName(a, bndName, reorder=True, shift=0)

     Extract all boundaries of a given name.
 Returns a list of zones.
     Each zone corresponds to one boundary condition.